 The Alliance has a long-standing relationship with the government of Mali to provide vaccinations in and around the Ouelessebougou area.
-The Alliance will provide a total of 5,900 vaccinations in 30 villages this year!
+The Alliance will provide a total of 4,300 vaccinations in over 125 villages this year!
 Nine diseases will be prevented through our vaccination program: polio, yellow fever, measles, tuberculosis, diphtheria, hepatitis A, the flu, and tetanus.
 Vaccinations are available to children ages 0-18 as well as expectant mothers.

 What is the issue, problem, or challenge?